mcosovic/JuliaGrid.jl/docs/src/examples/acPowerFlow.md

 nothing # hide
 ```

-When the model is created, we also initialize the method, with the starting voltage magnitudes and angles corresponding to the values defined when the power system model was first created.
+When the model is created, we also initialize the Newton-Raphson method, with the starting voltage magnitudes and angles corresponding to the values defined when the power system model was first created.
 If we want to use the results from the fast Newton-Raphson method and start the Newton-Raphson method with a warm start, we can transfer the voltage magnitudes and angles:
 ```@example 4bus
 transferVoltage!(fnr, nr)

 nothing # hide
 ```

-Now, we can solve the power flow and calculate the powers for this scenario:
+Now, we can solve the AC power flow for this scenario:
 ```@example 4bus
 acPowerFlow!(system, nr)
 nothing # hide
 ```

-To display how the power flow is distributed when one branch is out of service, we use the following:
+To display how the power flows are distributed when one branch is out of service, we use the following:
 ```@example 4bus
 printBranchData(system, nr; show)
 ```